Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best Ashwagandha Supplement (2026)

-The ashwagandha market is split between two clinically studied extracts (KSM-66 and Sensoril) and a sea of generic, unstandardized products that may not deliver meaningful results.
-The extract type is the single most important factor when choosing an ashwagandha product.
-KSM-66 has 24+ clinical trials behind it, Sensoril has strong evidence at lower doses, and generic root powders have essentially no direct clinical trial support.
+If you are shopping for ashwagandha, the one thing that decides whether it works is which extract is inside.
+Two have real clinical evidence behind them - KSM-66 and Sensoril - while a sea of generic, unstandardized root powders may not deliver much of anything.
+KSM-66 has 24+ clinical trials behind it, Sensoril has strong evidence at lower doses, and the generic powders have essentially no direct clinical trial support.
 We scored every major product on our four-pillar system, with heavy emphasis on whether the extract used matches what was studied in RCTs.
+For a head-to-head on the two extracts, see our KSM-66 vs Sensoril comparison.

 Our Top Picks